On the Issues

 Accountability

 We need to drain the swamp.
 From what I've observed, major decisions in Columbia are usually made by evaluating where special interests, big donors, and lobbyists stand, rather than listening to the will of the people and evaluating what is actually right.
 Part of the problem is that we have a "legislative state" without clear lines of responsibility where a handful of well-connected politicians are drunk with power.
-My commitment to you is to always shine a light and tell you the truth about what’s going on.
+My pledge to you is to always shine a light and tell you the truth about what’s going on.
 One key change for more light in Columbia would be to require all committee meetings to be live-streamed.
 Another important goal is to institute term limits on committee chairmen.
 And another is to make the online voting record of each legislator more clear and more accessible to the public.
 Most importantly, I personally pledge to keep in touch, so that you - the people of District 38 - are always able to hold me accountable to stand for your values.

 Law Enforcement